Kashinoga/hello-comma-website/content/project-eyes-only/getting-started.md

 2. The Players describe their actions
 3. The Game Master describes the consequences to the Players' actions
 4. Conflicts between the Players and the World will occur
-5. Use the tools provided by the game to solve the conflicts
+5. Use the tools provided by the game to resolve the conflicts
 6. Repeat these steps

-## Conflict
+## Conflicts

-This section describes what a Conflict is and how Players interact with it.
+This section describes what a Conflicts are and how Players interact with them.

-#### The Basics
+### The Basics

 A conflict is a disagreement between Players and the World.
 The World can include many entities that conflict with the Player, such as: another Player, Non-Player Characters, and the World's environment.

-#### Examples
+### Examples

 A conflict may occur between a Player and the following: